-Toy Fair Shows Off What's New As Toys 'R' Us Cuts 250 Corporate Jobs
+Toy Fair Shows Off What's New As Toys R Us Cuts 250 Corporate Jobs

 But not everything is bright and shiny for toy retailers — toy shopping is shifting from brick-and-mortar stores to online retailers.

-Toys "R" Us is one retailer struggling with that change.
+Toys R Us is one retailer struggling with that change.
 The company last week laid off between 10 and 15 percent of its corporate employees.

 The Wall Street Journal reports: